Particle Simulations of Collisionless Magnetic Reconnection

 An electromagnetic particle simulation code is utilized for solar

-and magnetospheric space physics (Ref.
-3-5).
+and magnetospheric space physics (Refs.
+1,4-5).
 Both electric and

-magnetic fields are solved at low frequencies by a slightly backward
+magnetic fields are solved at low frequencies by specifically a slightly

 Magnetic reconnection and the solar wind-earth magnetic field